StiegOlSauer/DUN-additional-rules/RPG_supplement.md

 		- increasing the Difficulty due to effects of situational modifiers

-		- increasing or decreasing the Difficulty one step if challenged attribute value is lower/higher than Difficulty Level if character does not have challenged Skill or Domain mastery
+		- increasing or decreasing the Difficulty one step if challenged attribute value is lower/higher than Difficulty Level if character does not have challenged Skill or Domain knowledge

 		- decreasing the Difficulty on amount of steps equal to challenged Skill Mastery of the challenged character

-		- decreasing the Difficulty on amount of steps equal to challenged Domain mastery of the challenged character
+		- decreasing the Difficulty on amount of steps equal to challenged Domain knowledge of the challenged character

 		- decreasing the Difficulty as an effect from used tools, magic and positive situational effects